jwodder/schedule/README.rst

                         Divide the length of each side of the table by ``FACTOR``.
 Without this option, the table fills the whole page, except for a one-inch margin on each side.

+-S TIME, --start-time TIME
+                        Specify the time of day at which each day should end.
+                        Times are specified in the format ``HH:MM`` using 24-hour time, the minutes being optional (and optionally separated from the hour by a colon or period).
+Defaults to half an hour after the latest event end time or 24:00, whichever is earlier.

 -T, --no-times          Do not show the times for each hour line.